YasmineBB/saucehub/README.md

 ### Typography

-I wanted a bolder font for the logo and headings, and a softer font for the majority of the text on the site; therefore decided on the following from Google Fonts:
+I wanted a bolder font for the logo and headings and a softer font for the majority of the text on the site; therefore decided on the following from Google Fonts:

 * Bebas Neue
 * Roboto